LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 When the meta-argument of the `assertion/1-2` predicates is call to a local predicate (in the tests object), you need to call them using the `(::)/2` message-sending control construct instead of the `(^^)/2` _super_ call control construct.
-This is necessary as _super_ calls preserve the _sender_ and the tests are implicitly run by the `lgtunit` object sending a message to the tests object.
+This is necessary as _super_ calls preserve the _sender_, and the tests are implicitly run by the `lgtunit` object sending a message to the tests object.
 For example: